LOST SADHANAS.ORG THE LOST SADHANAS PROJECT

 The process of remembering one life after another is like going from bead to bead using a Hindu mala or Catholic rosary.
 Each bead contains a collection of memories from a previous incarnation.
 The practitioner must go through each life in turn, learning from it, and dealing with the karma that has remained active.
 It can be time-consuming; some lives take months to remember and understand.
 Dozens of lives were recalled and examined by the practitioner during the First Watch of the Night practice.

-As an example of a more spiritual life, we may look at how one past life relevant to this process of describing lost sadhanas unfolded, that of Chen Ma.
-(Life of Chen Ma).
+As an example of a more spiritual life, we may look at how one past life relevant to this process of describing lost sadhanas unfolded, that of Chen Ma (Life of Chen Ma).
 Here the introduction to this life was done by Vajradhara who was ritually linked to Chen Ma during her life in the monastery.
 The Vajra Bhairava was not directly involved since there was no trauma that needed to be examined and released.
 Part of the Jivamala practice involves recalling the more spiritual lives, and remembering the knowledge gained in those lives.

 The life of Rukmini Das, a warrior and priest of the Hindu God Hanuman, is also a past life on the more spiritual side though it has elements of violence and war.
 Here, the soul of the devotee was trapped in a lower heaven of heroes after death, and freed jointly by the Bhairava and Hanuman to enter a higher heaven of a deity when the past life was reviewed.
 In the life of Rukmini Das, he worshiped Hanuman in his vira or hero form.